aURORA-JC/wikia/README.md

 ### For details on how you can help please see the wiki at https://gitgud.io/alg-wiki/wikia/-/wikis/home

+## Things that need work:
+- Expression variants - need an automated way to apply the expressions to the full res skins so each expression can be viewed on the full skin
+- Multi-layer skins - some skins come separated into two or more layers, need to find a way to automatically combine these layers with the correct sizing and placement, currently unknown how the game lines them up
+- Text for voice lines - need an automated way to extract and populate .jsons with the CN/JP/EN text for character voice lines

 ## Related:
 - https://gitgud.io/alg-wiki/azurlanel2dviewer
 - https://gitgud.io/alg-wiki/azurlanesdviewer